 As part of your plan, you need to review your family timeline.
 If you are borrowing for the oldest, how much will you need to borrow for the youngest, and how old will you be?

 People over the age of 50 are the fastest-growing group of student loan borrowers.
-The growth is due to the increased cost of education and people having their children later in life.
+The growth is due to rising education costs and people having their children later in life.
 Making the right decision on which parent takes the loans and when to take them is critical to retirement planning.
+The increased need for private loans will now have a formal underwriting process, unlike the current federal student loan process.
+This makes debt planning more critical, since prior decisions affect younger children’s options because of the parents’ higher debt-to-income ratios.

 Depending on Loan Forgiveness

-We hear all these terms and programs to make college affordable but delay investigating them to see if they apply to our situation.
+We hear all these terms and programs to make college more affordable, but we delay investigating whether they apply to our situation.
 You must understand student loan forgiveness rules before taking on the debt.

-Two major loan forgiveness programs are Public Service Loan Forgiveness (PSLF) and End-Of-Term Forgiveness.
+Two major loan forgiveness programs are Public Service Loan Forgiveness (PSLF) and IDR/End-Of-Term Forgiveness.
 The borrower must use an Income-Driven Repayment (IDR) method in both cases.

 Let’s understand the rules for the PSLF program.
 For the borrower to earn a credit month toward forgiveness, all of this must be present.
 You need 120 PSLF credit months.

-- You need to be employed and paid by a government agency or Non-profit (501c3)
+- You need to be employed and paid by a government agency or a Non-profit (501c3)

 - Considered a full-time employee (with some exceptions)